-If you want to learn more about how I see the world and our presence within it, feel free to follow the link below to an interview I gave during 2020 with Kate Strong, a world champion tri-athlete and life coach:
+If you want to learn more about how I see the world and our presence within it, feel free to follow the link in the picture below to an interview I gave during 2020 with Kate Strong, a world champion tri-athlete and life coach:

 Finally, I need to explain why I donate a share of my treatment fee to the Rainforest trust.
 Shamanism is a beautiful gift from the indigenous people of South America, one that has been given freely to us, that the Peruvian shaman encourage us to use worldwide to support their efforts to hold a vision for the Earth in her healed state.

 That said, these teachings have a high value, and I am concerned about the possibility of cultural appropriation, where dominant western countries take the teachings and produce of other cultures without duly rewarding or honouring the source of that gift.
 This shamanic practice has been offered, not taken, but nonetheless by contributing back to South American projects in the Rainforest Trust I feel I am doing something to complete the circle and remain in Ayni (right relationship) with these peoples.